Skip to main content

 This course focuses on learning to play and teach all woodwind instruments within the elementary, middle and high school settings.
 Course content includes fundamentals of performance, essential pedagogy, maintenance of instruments, materials and repertoire selection, assessment, and recruitment for school ensembles.

-MMME In-Person Faculty
+In-Person MMME Faculty

 Assistant Director of Teacher Education